HermansenDesigns/I4DAB-HandIn4/Journal.md

 # 5. User stories

+User stories provides an overview over the funktionality an application required, which is from our point of view both the end user, prosumer and the Mini Smart Grid itself.

 >1.
 As a user I should be able to see all the prosumers in the Mini Smart Grid.
 >2.
 As a user I should be able to see all the prosumers transactions in the Mini Smart Grid.
 >3.
 As a user I should be able to see the netto of all the prosumers in the Mini Smart Grid.